Tim-olr/a-mindfull/README.md

 <h1 align="center">A mindfull</h1>

-<p align="center">A mindfull is a game foccust on your ability called "spirit". <br>
+<p align="center">A mindfull is a game foccused on your ability called "spirit". <br>
   It's an extraction shooter roguelike where you can use your spirit which has an active ability and a passive ability. <br>
   If you want to use your spirits active or passive ability, you have to bring the spirit out which is called "embracing your spirit".
   The roguelike elements of this game is the upgrades you can find in each run, they will help you loot items and extract them at the extraction point.